 |'20,000 Doubts under the Skull'|

 Sometimes I forget that those things really exist.
-There are fleeting moments, unfortunately guilt persistently swamps the joys, just as they are being recognised as such; this guilt, like a cloak, that depression wears to cover you in darkness, or make you invisible, before joy takes hold too firmly' and then comes the doubt......; The doubt that you will ever truly rid yourself of this whirling mass of unanswerable questions, painful overwhelming doubts, the doubts within the ungraspable, dark grey covered 'duck down' duvet, engorged with the leaden weights of memories too heavy to release from inside this cover which is meant to bring you warmth and comfort but instead presses down on you in a way that makes you feel as though 'all that you are' is racing to your brain to escape your body and the only route out is through your eyes, so overwhelmed by the flow that the tears appear as a stream and you wonder if they will ever be 'drops' again.
-The doubt; the doubt that sows seeds of self deprecation that germinate in rivulets of tears and the swanlike songs of Bunyan's slough"
+There are fleeting moments.
+Unfortunately guilt persistently swamps the joys just as they are being recognised as such.
+This guilt is like a cloak that depression wears to cover you in darkness.To make you invisible before joy takes hold too firmly.
+Then comes the doubt...
+The doubt that you will ever truly rid yourself of this whirling mass of unanswerable questions.
+Painful overwhelming doubts.
+The doubts within the ungraspable dark grey covered 'duck down' duvet.
+Engorged with the leaden weights of memories too heavy to release from inside this cover.
+Meant to bring you warmth and comfort.
+It instead presses down on you in a way that makes you feel as though 'all that you are' is racing to your brain.
+To escape your body and the only route out is through your eyes.
+So overwhelmed by the flow that the tears appear as a stream and you wonder if they will ever be 'drops' again.
+The doubt - the doubt that sows seeds of self deprecation that germinate in rivulets of tears and the swanlike songs of Bunyan's slough"

-So there you are mental health problems are really a Catch 22, a paradox; where the attempting to escape the suffering of depression seems to make the escape impossible and each new attempt makes the next episode more painful and more desperate.
+So there you are mental health problems are really a Catch 22.
+A paradox where the attempting to escape suffering of depression seems to make the escape impossible and each new attempt makes the next episode more painful and more desperate.

 |"TOWARDS THE LIGHT! you bloody fool!"|